salesir/lab-github-intro/README.md

 # lab-github-intro
-This is Aryan's lab project for CSCI 150.
+This is Arian's lab project for CSCI 150.